luchkim/DjangoProject/readme.md

 - add (/bin/python) at the end.
 then, select enter Interpretor at command palett, then past. then, reopen the terminal. it prints the new virtual interpretor activation msg.

+To create app in main project: open an new terminal while the main server is running. then run python manage.py startapp |app name|

+Then to register a new app in setting.py module. add 'app name'

+## Views (res, req handler)
+req, res
+ takes request -> return response ==> it is a request handler in js, view is html, but in python, view is action not the ui view
+## create urls.py in new app
+we create and config a new app's url, then register it into main app's url.py routing is same as node js routing

+## template (ui rendering)
+add a directory as template -> hello.html